lbrilh/QRT-StockReturnPrediction/README.md

 The challenge aims to predict the residual return of a stock in the US market using 20 days of historical data, including residual stock returns and relative volumes.
 The key objective is to predict the sign of a stock's residual return.
 Data provided includes various features like industry indexes, sector indexes, and historical returns and volumes.

-For more details about the challenge, visit the [official website](https://challengedata.ens.fr/participants/challenges/23/).
+For more details about the challenge, visit the [official website](https://challengedata.ens.fr/challenges/23).Attention: You need to be logged in to access the public score and the files.

 ## Data Description